 Reseller, VPS, and Flex Dedicated Server accounts can use custom name servers.
 Learn how to set them up here.

-This article describes how to set up your domain on a semi-managed product (Cloud VPS, Dynamic VPS, or Flex Dedicated Server).
+This article describes how to set up your domain on an unmanaged product (Cloud VPS, Dynamic VPS, or Flex Dedicated Server).

 Reverse DNS (also known as rDNS) uses PTR records to associate IP addresses with domain names.
 This is the opposite of regular DNS, which uses A records to associate domain names with IP addresses.
 Learn about the uses of reverse DNS and how to configure it for your account here.